 Interest group meetings can be especially helpful when you want to learn who are the families living with disability in your church and how to best serve them.

-- Make the meeting announcement warm and inviting.
+Make the meeting announcement warm and inviting.
 When appropriate, invite families personally.
 Make it clear that you are not asking for any commitment.
 You simply want to hear from your families about their lives so that you can glean ideas.

-- Consider how wide to open the circle.
+Consider how wide to open the circle.
 Some families will be comfortable identifying with disability while others will not.
-If you want to include families may not typically be associated with a disability ministry, specifically address them in the invitation.
+If you want to include families who may not typically be associated with a disability ministry, specifically address them in the invitation.
 See the example below.

-- Provide childcare and activities for older kids and teens.
+Provide childcare for older kids and teens.
 When possible, offer activities for kids with disabilities and their siblings at the church (or wherever the meeting is held).
 You want to make it as easy as possible for parents and caregivers to attend the meeting.
 Activities can be as simple as playground time, games, crafts, or a movie with popcorn.

-- Carefully plan the meeting agenda.
+Carefully plan the meeting agenda.
 Include a big-picture vision for ministry and where you ultimately want to be as a church.
 Be honest about the realities of where the church is currently.
 The more honest you are, the more open your families are likely to be.